SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 <img className="centered" src={programwindow} alt="Program Window" width="100%"/>
 <figcaption>Program Window</figcaption>

 This window is used to program the robot.
 It is organized around a timeline.
-To program the robot (digital twin or real), add actions and modifiers blocks a track.
+To program the robot (digital twin or real), add actions and modifiers blocks to tracks.

 The *Program Window* top bar contains the following buttons (from left to right):